-6. Urban Settlement Areas
+6 Urban Settlement Areas

 North Huron has a system of urban places including the larger full serviced settlements of Wingham and Blyth and the partially serviced settlement area of Belgrave.
-The remaining settlement areas serviced by private water and septic, are Hutton Heights and portions of the settlements of Auburn and Whitechurch.
+It is anticipated that full services will be extended to the settlement area of Hutton Heights.
+The remaining settlement areas serviced by private water and septic, are portions of the settlements of Auburn and Whitechurch.

 These urban places provide a variety of residential, commercial, industrial, recreational and institutional functions.
 With their pleasing aesthetic qualities and mix of uses, they are residential and social centers, which provide local commercial and institutional services and industrial opportunities.
-They provide a place of retirement for the farm community and nearby regional centres.
+They provide a place of employment and retirement for the community and nearby regional centres.
 It is the intention of this Plan to promote the development of these settlements in a manner consistent with their existing roles, character and level of servicing.